memeboichatur/pwn.college_dhruvchaturvedi/Linux Notes.md

 You can scroll man pages with the arrow keys (and PgUp/PgDn) and search with /.
 After searching, you can hit n to go to the next result and N to go to the previous result.
 Instead of /, you can use ? to search backwards!

 the -h command can further help with usage of commands

+Globbing :

+* basically completes paths for you. (wild card)
+? works like *, but only matches one character.
+[] are an extension of ? but only match(or fill) characters specified inside the bracket and you can also give paths in glob inside a glob, if the first character is a ! or ^, it will invert and look for things that arent listed. tab key can be used to complete file paths, and also functions.